cioportfolio/playpen/README.md

 ## Getting your computer ready

 You will need to install some basic utilities which you can easily find on the web.

-Follow [these instructions](https://cioportfolio.github.io/gettingstarted/pcsetup#getting-your-computer-ready) for more details.
+First of all download and install Docker Desktop from the [Docker website](https://www.docker.com/products/docker-desktop).
 You will only need to do this once on each machine that you work on.
-There are also some [instructions on using your computer's command line](https://cioportfolio.github.io/gettingstarted/pcsetup#using-the-command-line).
+There are also some [instructions on using your computer's command line](https://cioportfolio.github.io/gettingstarted/pcsetup#using-the-command-line) which will come in handy.

 ## Setting up the playpen